SSWConsulting/SSW.People.Profiles/Lei-Xu/Lei-Xu.md

 *   **Favourite Quote**

-His favourite quote is "I don't want to get to the end of my life and find that I have just lived the length of it.
-I want to have lived the width of it as well."
+His favourite quote is I don't want to get to the end of my life and find that I have just lived the length of it.
+I want to have lived the width of it as well.